kanik0/riptherep/README.md

 # RiptheRep
-RiptheRep Chrome Extension 0.3.1
+RiptheRep Chrome Extension 0.5

-This extension tries to unlock the content of the articles on https://rep.repubblica.it.
+This extension unlocks the content of the articles on https://rep.repubblica.it and removes the 5 articles per day limit on https://www.ilsole24ore.com.

 # Usage
 Add the extension to Chrome: